oezingle/Scriptable-Reddit-Widget/README.md

 3. Click "Open in 'Scriptable'"
 4. Click "Add to my scripts"
 5. Click the play arrow at the bottom right.
-6. Configure using the provided instructions
+6. Configure using the built-in tool